 Do you know what?
-You can do every one of those things rationally simply because you know it's the right thing to do, and you are not giving them the fullness of your love.
+You can do every one of those things rationally simply because you know it is the right thing to do, and you are not giving them the fullness of your love.
 Who do you reserve that fullness for?
 Do you not reserve it for those who are most intimate to you?
 Do you not reserve it for those who reciprocate your love?

 Are you beginning to see what I mean?
 God is not asking us to do the impossible.
-So when He tells us to love our enemies, it doesn't mean we have to be best friends.
+So when He tells us to love our enemies, it does not mean we have to be best friends.
 It only means that we better not be the source, the instigator that made them our enemy, and we better not be a hindrance to peace being made, and in this way you will be loving them through service, even as God does by His own definition.

-As we have therefore opportunity, let us do good unto all men, especially unto them who are of the household of faith.
+Galatians 6:10 Therefore, as we have opportunity, let us do good to all, especially to those who are of the household of faith.

 Brethren, God does not love everybody equally.
 Nowhere does He tell us to prefer the world of the ungodly.
 Nowhere does He tell us to be kindly affectionate to them either.
 Nowhere does He say that all men will be saved.
 He does say that He is not willing that any should perish, but universal salvation is not a doctrine of the Bible.
 It is something that men deduce.

-Now there is no doubt that God will give opportunity for salvation to all, but each in his own order.
+There is no doubt that God will give opportunity for salvation to all, but each in his own order.
 And He loves sinners of all degrees, but only in the sense that He continues to serve His creation within the framework of His overall purpose, and as a result of His rational love, He does not bring upon them the second death without also giving them the opportunity for salvation without the veil being lifted from their eyes.
 But whether they repent is up to them.
 Whether they will live by faith working through love is up to them.

 Do you see that?
 Reciprocity.
-He expects us to love Him back and that's the only way an intimate relationship, oneness, can be developed.
+He expects us to love Him back and that is the only way an intimate relationship, oneness, can be developed.
 And we have to understand that.
 God reserves His special love to those who are His own, those who reciprocate His love by loving Him and preferring the brethren.
 Any other way, brethren, is going to take us right back to the world.
 The strength of Christianity is in that relationship.
 Your spiritual strength and my spiritual strength is in reciprocating back to Him the love that He first gives to us.
 And then He responds with even greater love because the bond gets closer.

-Love not the world, neither the things that are in the world.
-If any man love the world, the love of the Father is not in him.
+I John 2:15 Do not love the world or the things in the world.
+If anyone loves the world, the love of the Father is not in him.

 That ought to be devastating in relation to our thoughts about the WCG.
 If we really have God's love, then we will love the world in the way God does.
 The WCG has gone back to the world.
 And if we have love for the world, how would we show it?
-We will follows the same principle that we would if we have love for God.
+We will follow the same principle that we would if we have love for God.
 We will submit to it.
 If we love God, we will submit to Him.
-Isn't that what a wife does to her husband?
+Is that not what a wife does to her husband?
 If we love the world, we will submit to it.

 So worldliness is nothing more than thinking and behaving like the world.
 Laodiceanism is just one aspect of that.
-Those people have the wrong priorities because of what the mind is set on and those people will not inherit the kingdom of God because by their works they are revealing that they are not reciprocating back to God His love.
+Those people have the wrong priorities because of what the mind is set on, and those people will not inherit the Kingdom of God because by their works they are revealing that they are not reciprocating back to God His love.